(updated Sept. 19, 2020)

 What we DO NOT RAISE, SELL, or PRODUCE

-(Please read this section first to spare you a disappointing phone call or email.
+(Please read this section first and check out our FAQ page to spare you a disappointing phone call or email.
 We're sorry, Google lists us in error for almost every product.)

 - No Live Chickens for sale (no day old chicks, nor do we sell adult hens), No Goats, No Lamb, No Sheep, No Veal, No Pork, No Ducks, No Geese, No Milk, No Cheese.
 Therefore we don't have duck eggs, goose eggs, or turkey eggs.
 We don't have blue eggs from Araucana hens.